 Historical Background

-The earliest inscriptions found at the Shundang Cremation Tombs date back to the sixth year of the Yongle reign (永乐六年, 1408 AD) and the latest to the first year of the Wanli reign (万历元年, 1573 AD).
-In 1974, cremation urns were discovered during construction activities at Shundang Primary School.
-The tombs are an important site for the study of ancient customs and ethnic cultures.
+The earliest inscriptions at the site date to the sixth year of the Yongle reign (永乐六年, 1408 AD) and the latest to the first year of the Wanli reign (万历元年, 1573 AD).
+In 1974, cremation urns were first discovered during construction work at Shundang Primary School (顺荡小学).
+The site has since become an important resource for studying ancient customs and ethnic cultures in the region.

 Structure and Features

-The tombs are oriented from west to east and arranged in a step-like fashion.
-There are approximately 1,000 cremation tombs and 85 Sanskrit inscriptions, alongside 7 Sanskrit steles.
-Each burial site typically consists of two chambers, with the main chamber containing the cremation urn and the side chamber for accompanying vessels.
-The urns are mostly grayish-white ceramic, standing about 30-40 cm tall and often contain burial items such as jade rings and copper swords.
+The tombs are oriented west to east and arranged in a terraced pattern.
+There are about 1,000 cremation tombs, 85 Sanskrit inscriptions, and 7 Sanskrit steles.
+A typical burial site contains two chambers: the main chamber for the cremation urn and the side chamber for accompanying vessels.
+The urns are mostly grayish-white ceramics, 30–40 cm tall, and often contain burial goods such as jade rings and copper swords.

 Inscriptions and Artifacts

-The inscriptions include numerous Sanskrit carvings, which are crucial for the study of ancient Chinese culture and language.
-The largest stele measures 1.03 meters in height and 38 centimeters in width.
-The base of the stele often features intricate designs of mythical creatures, lotus flowers, and other symbols of Buddhism.
+Many inscriptions are in Sanskrit, providing valuable material for research on ancient Chinese culture and language.
+The largest stele is 1.03 meters high and 38 centimeters wide, with bases decorated with intricate carvings of mythical creatures, lotus motifs, and other Buddhist symbols.

 Cultural Significance